Getting started with the Giving module

 - Easily add or import donations (perhaps from a bank statement) individually or in batches - intuitive functionality that integrates seamlessly into your financial admin processes

-- Receive one-off and recurring online donations by card and direct debit through ChurchSuite's Donate platform, including as part of the Giving module
+- Receive one-off and recurring online donations by card and direct debit through ChurchSuite's online giving platform called "Donate", included as part of the Giving module

 - Pledge management functionality